How to Select the Best Dog GPS Tracker

 Long battery life is less important if ...

 If your dog is easy to catch once located, then battery life is somewhat less important.
 These are usually confident, friendly or even aloof dogs.
-These dogs are more likely to go missing because they get out of the yard to explore or they take off after wildlife while on a hike.
+These dogs tend to go missing because they get out of the yard to explore or take off after wildlife while on a hike.
 Most important, they are off having a good time and aren't scared.

 That said, even an otherwise friendly, confident dog may go into survival mode if they experience a traumatic event.
 For example, if they are attacked by another dog or are in a car accident.